tichmangono/react-projects/README.md

 # react-projects

-15 projects code-along to practice react and javascript concepts
+20+ react and javascript projects code-along to practice concepts